rwest1-git/Elk-Stack-Project/README.md

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _98.245.18.195
+- 98.245.18.195

 Machines within the network can only be accessed by ssh from the docker container on the jumbox.
-- _Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
-   - The Elk machine has the public key of the docker container on the jumbox provisioner, therefore it is what is used to access teh ELK VM What was its IP address?_
+   - The Elk machine has the public key of the docker container on the jumbox provisioner, therefore it is what is used to access the ELK VM
+- What was its IP address?_
    - 10.0.0.4

 A summary of the access policies in place can be found in the table below.